HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### Test 5: OOB Callback

-Another method that may worth trying (but is more noisy than the above mentioned) is to try a basic OOB connection to a server controlled by us.
+Another method worth trying (but noisier than the ones above) is a basic OOB connection to a server controlled by us.
 In this scenario we may face some limitations due to possible network restrictions (firewall blocking connections to external sources, SIEM detections, etc):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>